zhuochun/cors-planner/README.md

 $ npm install less -g
 ```

-Additionally, you will need [phantomjs](http://phantomjs.org/) to crawl the latest list of modules available in each school.

 To build, run `makefile.bat` on Windows.
 Files will be generated in folder `/release`.

+Additionally, you will need [phantomjs](http://phantomjs.org/) to crawl the latest list of modules available in each school.

 <a name="data" />
 ## Updating Data

-Details of each module are crawled directly from the website using [YQL](http://developer.yahoo.com/yql/) API.
+Details of each module are crawled directly from the website using [YQL](http://developer.yahoo.com/yql/) API at run-time.

-However, the list of Module Codes and Titles served in `<input>` box for auto-complete needs to be updated manually:
+However, the list of Module Codes and Titles served in `<input>` box for auto-completion needs to be fetched manually:

-* __Prefered__: Get [phantomjs](http://phantomjs.org/), at `schools/../data` directory, run
+* Get [phantomjs](http://phantomjs.org/), at `schools/.../data` directory, run

 ```bash
 $ phantomjs crawl-phantomjs.js
 ```

+It should generate a `list.js` in the same directory for use.

 <a name="contribute" />
 ## Contributing